pojntfx/panrpc/README.md

 ### Library

-You can add panrpc to your Go project by running the following:
+You can add panrpc to your **Go** project by running the following:

 ```shell
 go get github.com/pojntfx/panrpc/...@latest
 ```

-For TypeScript, you can add panrpc to your project (both server-side TypeScript/Node.js and all major browser engines are supported) by running the following:
+For **TypeScript**, you can add panrpc to your project (both server-side TypeScript/Node.js and all major browser engines are supported) by running the following:

 ```shell
 npm i -s @pojntfx/panrpc